 ‘I don’t think the quirky, casual style is going to work for us.’

-My client didn’t want to risk coming across as unprofessional to her client, so she edited the personality right out of what I’d written, and gave her client some washed out, diluted, boring tripe.
+My clients didn’t want to risk coming across as unprofessional to their clients, so they edited the personality right out of what I’d written, and gave their clients some washed out, diluted, boring tripe.

-Trouble was, my client’s focus was on SEO, and my focus was on writing something people might like to read — something that might actually persuade people to hire this removal guy.
+Trouble was, my clients’ focuses were on SEO, and my focus was on writing something people might actually want to read – something that might, you know, persuade people to hire this removal guy.